Phone sex

-Phone sex is a conversation between two or more people by means of the telephone which is sexually explicit and is intended to provoke sexual arousal in one or more participants.
-All parties participate voluntarily; it is typically accompanied by masturbation.
-As a practice between individuals temporarily separated, it is as old as dial telephones, on which no operator could eavesdrop (1930s–1950s).
+Phone sex is an erotic conversation between two or more people by means of the telephone which is sexually explicit and is intended to provoke sexual arousal in one or more participants.
+As a practice between individuals temporarily separated, it is as old as dial telephones, on which no operator could eavesdrop.
 In the later 20th century businesses emerged offering, for a fee, sexual conversations with a phone sex worker.

 Phone sex takes imagination on both individuals' part, as each party imagines virtual sex.
-The sexually explicit conversation takes place between two or more persons via telephone, especially when at least one of the participants masturbates or engages in sexual fantasy.
+The sexually explicit conversation takes place between two or more persons via telephone, especially when at least one of the participants either masturbates or engages in sexual fantasy.

 Phone sex conversation may take many forms, including: guided fantasy, sexual sounds, narrated and enacted suggestions, sexual anecdotes and confessions, candid expression of sexual fantasies, feelings, or love, or discussion of personal and sensitive sexual topics.
 Once means of transmitting payment were developed, phone sex turned into primarily a commercial activity, with customers and sellers.

 As a substitute for physical intimacy

-Phone sex does not involve physical contact between those participating in it.
+Phone sex (erotic talk) does not involve physical contact between those participating in it.
 Couples may choose to engage in phone sex when the inconvenience of distance makes physical intimacy impossible.

 Due to the potential for emotional intimacy between those who have engaged in phone sex, it is a matter of some debate whether phone sex is to be considered infidelity when involving a person outside of a committed personal relationship.
 Nevertheless, phone sex should not be confused with prostitution wherein money is exchanged for in-person sexual services or physical interaction.

 As a business

 Origin

-The editor of High Society magazine, Gloria Leonard, is credited with being one of the first people to use "976 numbers", then "900 numbers" for promotional purposes and soon as a revenue stream in the adult industry.
-Leonard recorded her own voice informing callers of the contents of the next issue of High Society magazine before its publication.
+The editor of High Society magazine, Gloria Leonard, is credited with being one of the first people to use "976 numbers", then "900 numbers" for promotional purposes and soon as a revenue stream in the sex industry.
+In the early 1980s, Leonard recorded her own voice informing callers of the contents of the next issue of High Society magazine before its publication.
 Later she recorded others such as Annie Sprinkle "talking sexy".
 Leonard convinced magazine owner Carl Ruderman to purchase more of these numbers and the business began to be successful using the magazine to promote the service.
-Leonard herself was surprised at the success of these numbers.
+Leonard herself was surprised at the success of the numbers.